Ryan White (ice hockey)

-Ryan White (born March 17, 1988) is a Canadian former professional ice hockey center who last played for the Wichita Thunder of the ECHL.
-He previously played in the National Hockey League (NHL) for the Montreal Canadiens, Philadelphia Flyers, Arizona Coyotes and Minnesota Wild.
-He is the current assistant coach of the Winkler Flyers of the Manitoba Junior Hockey League.
+Ryan White (born March 17, 1988) is a Canadian former professional ice hockey centre.
+He was selected in the third round, 66th overall, by the Montreal Canadiens in the 2006 NHL Entry Draft.
+White also played for the Philadelphia Flyers, Arizona Coyotes and Minnesota Wild.

 Playing career

 White grew up playing in the Brandon minor hockey system before graduating to the AAA midget level.
 In his first and only year of AAA, White led his Wheat Kings team to a gold medal at the 2004 Telus Cup.

 White spent four seasons, from 2004–05 to 2007–08, in the Western Hockey League with the Calgary Hitmen.
 He was drafted by the Montreal Canadiens in the third round, 66th overall, in the 2006 NHL Entry Draft.
 Following his WHL career, White was assigned to the Canadiens' minor league affiliate, the Hamilton Bulldogs of the American Hockey League (AHL), where he recorded 29 points in 80 games as a rookie in 2008–09.

 White made his NHL debut in a call-up to the Montreal Canadiens on November 5, 2009 against the Boston Bruins, recording an assist.
 He was called up once again for a game against the Ottawa Senators the following month on December 8.
 After playing in the first period of that game, he was pulled from the game after the NHL noticed he was playing, despite the Canadiens not having properly reported his call-up to the league before the 5 p.m. deadline.

 White scored his first NHL goal as part of a Gordie Howe hat trick during a game against the Minnesota Wild on March 20, 2011.

 On August 7, 2014, having left the Canadiens organization as a free agent, White signed a one-year, two-way contract with the Philadelphia Flyers.

 On July 1, 2016, White signed as a free agent to a one-year deal with the Arizona Coyotes.
 Adding a physical presence in a depth role to the Coyotes, White added 7 goals and 13 points in 46 games during the 2016–17 season, before he was traded alongside Martin Hanzal and a fourth-round pick in 2017, to the Minnesota Wild in exchange for a 1st-round pick in 2017, 2nd-round pick in 2018, conditional 4th-round pick in 2019, and Grayson Downing on February 26, 2017.